SoumyaCO/Portfolio/docs/markdown/about/index.md

 ## :fontawesome-solid-road: **Journey**

-I started coding during my **Physics practical lessons** (we had to use python and scipy for Calculas and Linear Algebra).
-Then I explored on my own and liked it.
+I started coding during my **Physics practical lessons** (we had to use python and scipy for Calculus and Linear Algebra) Then I explored on my own and liked it.
 Since then I spend most of time learning and applying them into **projects**.
-As most of the people in tech naturally starts to code from very beginning og their education I always felt left behind (though this is not a competition), so I have spent minimum 6 hours a day for coding and watching other peoples code on **github**, **kaggle** or **blog posts**.
+As most of the people in tech naturally starts to code from very beginning of their education, I have always felt left behind (though this is not a competition), so I have spent minimum 6 hours a day for coding and watching other people's code on **github**, **kaggle** or **blog posts**.
 Till now I do the same everyday.
-Recently I started a Project - **[Deep Learning Simplified](../dl/index.md)**, I want to make a beginners one stop place for leanring **from Machine Learning Basics to Launching ML Apps into production**.
+Recently I started a Project - **[Deep Learning Simplified](../dl/index.md)**, I want to make a beginners' one stop place for leanring **from Machine Learning Basics to Launching ML Apps into production**.

 ## :fontawesome-solid-list: **Keypoints**